KarimAziev/fp/README.md

 # fp

-`fp` is a collection of combinators to write in point-free style (also called Tacit programming).
+A collection of combinators to write in point-free style (also called Tacit programming).

 # Table of Contents